The 90 Day Challenge

 Now, that doesn't mean we give to get.
 It doesn't mean God will make us rich and that we will never have any challenges in life.
 He's not the tooth fairy, Santa Claus or a government handout.
 NOPE!
 Here's what it does mean.
 It means that God promises to take care of us.
 He promises to have our back.
 He promises to fill in the gaps.
 And sometimes, God will knock it out of the park and bless us in ways we can't imagine or even contain.
 How cool is that?

 With that said, will you take God up on this challenge?
 For the next 90 Days will you give?
-I know, that seems pretty overwhelming doesn't it.
+I know, that seems pretty overwhelming doesn't it?
 But if God can save our souls isn't he powerful enough to provide for us?
-If God is willing to forgive us of our sins, isn't he more than capable of giving when are need?
+If God is willing to forgive us of our sins, isn't he more than capable of giving when we are in need?
 According to scripture the answer is YES!

 So, will join us in generosity for the next 90 days and see what God does?
+Maybe that seems too lofty for now?
+Would you be willing to start somewhere?
+Give something?
+Trust God with a starting point?